jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 --- abstract

 This document describes Mastic, a two-party VDAF for the following aggregation
-task: each Client holds a bit string, and the Collector wishes to count how many of these strings begin with a candidate prefix.
-Such a VDAF can be used to solve the heavy hitters problem, where the goal is compute the subset of the measurements that occur most frequently.
-This document also describes various modes of operation for Mastic.
-First, its output type can be enriched to support aggregation functions beyond prefix counts.
-Second, an extension to the aggregation phase is described that significantly reduces communication cost compared to existing techniques.
-Third, a three-party variant is described that is robust in the honest majority setting.
+task: each client holds a bit string, and the collector wishes to count how many of these strings begin with a given prefix.
+Such a VDAF can be used to solve the private heavy hitters problem, where the goal is compute the subset of the strings that occur most frequently without learning which client uploaded which string.
+This document describes different modes of operation for Mastic that support a wide variety of use cases admit various performance and security trade-offs.

 --- middle

 # Introduction

 > TODO Introduction.
 Outline:
 > - Recall the heavy hitters problem